earthdaily/earthone-python/README.md

 ## [0.20.0] - 2019-06-04
 ### Added
-- Metadata, Catalog, and Scenes now support a new `storage_state` property for managing image metadata and filtering search results. `storage_state="available"` is the default for new images and indicates that the raster data for that scene is available on the Descartes Labs Platform. `storage_state="remote"` indicates that the raster data has not yet been processed and made available to client users.
+- Metadata, Catalog, and Scenes now support a new `storage_state` property for managing image metadata and filtering search results. `storage_state="available"` is the default for new images and indicates that the raster data for that scene is available on the EarthOne Platform. `storage_state="remote"` indicates that the raster data has not yet been processed and made available to client users.
 - The following additional colormaps are now supported for bands – 'cool', 'coolwarm', 'hot', 'bwr', 'gist_earth', 'terrain'.
 Find more details about the colormaps [here](https://matplotlib.org/gallery/color/colormap_reference.html).
 - `Scene.ndarray`, `SceneCollection.stack`, and `SceneCollection.mosaic` now support passing a string as the `mask_alpha` argument to allow users to specify an alternate band name to use for masking.
 - Scenes now supports a new `save_image` function that allows a user to save a visualization given a filename and extension.